-For as long as we’ve been in this industry, there has always been a terminology dilemma between the terms hard money and private money.
+For as long as I’ve been in this industry, there has always been a terminology dilemma between the terms hard money and private money.
 Many real estate investors feel that a private money lender is an individual investor lending out their own retirement funds, but doesn’t charge any fees and typically offers 100% financing.

 Those same real estate investors feel a hard money lender is a company that charges fees and higher interest rates than individuals, while being more conservative on the loan-to-value ratio.
 So the difference is really whether they’re borrowing from an individual versus a company.